 Our first 6 hour shift challenged us with some difficult climbing and very cold weather.
 While we did not cover 100 miles during this shift, we did manage to cover 75 miles under some very difficult riding conditions.
 One of our team-mates was pulled from the ride at about mile 25 for borderline hypothermia.
 Thankfully, she was fine once she was able to get her body temperature back under control.

+Excitement ensued while riding along the Natchez Trace near Jackson Mississippi.
+The Park Ranger pulled us over and asked "Do you have a permit?".
 Quite funny.
 He delayed our ride for a few minutes, but ended by allowing us to continue without our support vehicles riding along with us.
 The support vehicles leap-frogged to the next opportune vehicle pull-outs while we continued on the bike.
 This was our 105 mile day.

 The second part of this experience was an incredible personal growth opportunity.
 It is thanks to the contributions of my supporters that I was able to participate in this event.
 Thanks to all of you who contributed because this personal growth opportunity has provided me a different perspective on life and the challenges faced by people with this horrible disease we call cancer.